We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 It’s a concentrated treatment meant to be used before you shampoo and condition your hair.
 It helps build back and re-fuse the bonds of the hair, leading to smoother, thicker-appearing, and healthier hair overall.

-Shedding can last for months, and it generally peaks around 4 months after giving birth, according to the American Academy of Dermatology (AAD).
+Shedding can last for months, and it generally peaks 4 months after giving birth, according to the American Academy of Dermatology (AAD).
 Most people will see an improvement within the first year of giving birth.

-While both conditions can result in shedding and thinning of the hair, postpartum hair loss is typically more severe and can last for several months.
-“Shedding due to a drop in estrogen levels as a consequence of the menstrual cycle, conversely, is self-limiting, much less severe, and resolves quickly when estrogen levels normalize,” Dr. Vallecillos adds.
+While both can result in shedding and thinning of the hair, postpartum hair loss is typically more severe and can last for several months.
+“Shedding due to a drop in estrogen levels as a consequence of the menstrual cycle, conversely, is self-limiting, much less severe, and resolves quickly when estrogen levels normalize,” Vallecillos adds.

 There’s little to no evidence that supports taking prenatal vitamins to prevent postpartum hair loss.
 However, that does not diminish the importance of taking prenatal vitamins.